doneholmes/nuget-package-scanner/README.md

 1. `python nuget-package-scanner`
 1. Follow the prompt(s)
 1. Import the exported .csv into google sheets (or another spreadsheet app)
-    * The *\<version part\> Release Behind* columns are useful to highlight and sort out of date packages in projects

 ## Basic Application Flow

-1. Search Github org for all Nuget server configurations to detect all sources used outside of nuget.org
+1. Search the specified Github org for all Nuget server configurations (*nuget.config*) to detect and additional Nuget Server sources.(Nuget.org will be included by default)
-1. Search Github org for all .Net Core and .Net Framework project configurations that contain refrences to Nuget package dependencies.
+1. Search the specified Github org for all .Net Core and .Net Framework project configurations that contain refrences to Nuget package dependencies.
 1. Cycle through each Nuget Package discovered
     1. Cycle through each Nuget Server (preferring nuget.org) to find where the package lives
     1. Use the appropriate Nuget Server to fetch registration information for the package
-1. Display Report organized by github repo -> .Net project -> package
+1. Generate and save CSV

 ## Data Fetched and Caculated in the CSV